Wenxinnn/academic-kickstart/content/home/video.md

 widget = "blank"
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 140  # Order that this section will appear. title = "See me in real-life"

 [design]